Boardwalk Sand on Whyte is located on the CP Rail land in the northeast corner of Whyte Avenue and Gateway Blvd

 Visit “The Intentional Beach” at Boardwalk Sand on Whyte.
 Be amazed by the sand sculptures created by Canadian sand carving artists that tells our river city story!

 Join us on Canada Day from 11 am to 3 pm for a picnic at the beach.
-Just bring your picnic basket or order a Southern Fried Chicken picnic from Have Mercy by clicking the picture on the left.
-Enjoy some outdoor fun and live music at the Intentional Beach.
+Bring your picnic basket or order a Southern Fried Chicken picnic from Have Mercy by clicking the picture on the left.
+Enjoy some outdoor fun and live music live music at the Intentional Beach.

 Complete Your Old Strathcona Experience by taking advantage of special offers from local businesses.

 Sand carving is a performance art, much like ice carving.
-Professional sand carving artists, SOW Artist Profile-PeterVogelaar and SOW Artist Profile-Guy-Olivier Deveau will transform local quarry sand into sand carving masterpieces for you to enjoy.
+Professional sand carving artists, SOW Artist Profile-PeterVogelaar and SOW Artist Profile-Guy-Olivier Deveau will transform sand from the Burnco Plant at Wabamun into sand carving masterpieces for you to enjoy.

 About Boardwalk Sand on Whyte